Sushants007/Spotify/README.md

-This Project is made using Nextjs and TailwindCss.
+This Project is made using Nextjs and TailwindCSS along with Spotify API.